- About the Camp

 - 3. What is Camp Mohawk's telephone policy?More

-The office is open from 8:00am to 10:00pm while camp is in session.
+The office is open from 7:00am to 10:00pm while camp is in session.
 The phone number is (860) 672-6655.
 We will be happy to discuss any questions or concerns you might have during your daughter's stay with us.
 Messages to your daughter's counselor will be given to her counselor at the next meal.
 Counselors will call back as soon as possible unless it is an emergency.
-After 10:00pm, calls are forwarded to the Director's cabin, or in some instances, an answering machine may pick up.
+After 10:00pm, please leave a voicemail and someone will get back to you as soon as possible.

 - 4. When does my daughter receive her mail?More